 Uncertainty in the emission estimates for merchant lime plants is low for recent years but higher for earlier years in the time series.
 EU and UK ETS provide a full dataset for UK facilities from 2008 onwards, and the uncertainties associated with these verified data are low.
 UK/EU ETS data for 2005-2007 provide partial coverage of the sector and are used in conjunction with other data sources to derive inventory estimates, and hence these estimates are also regarded as subject to low uncertainty.
 Uncertainty is higher for the estimates before 2005, because of the need for assumptions to be made in deriving the estimates (for example, assumptions regarding the split between combustion and process emissions in the PI data used between 1994 and 2004).
-Estimates for the years 1990 to 1993 are the most uncertain, because no reported CO_2 emissions data are available, and emissions have therefore to be based on the BGS data that are known to be inaccurate for later years.
-An adjustment is made to the BGS and other data for later years indicates that the BGS underestimates are not consistent and so the scale of any underestimation in 1990-1993 is difficult to predict with any confidence.
+Estimates for the years 1990 to 1993 are the most uncertain, because no reported CO2 emissions data are available, and emissions have therefore to be based on the BGS data that are known to be inaccurate for later years.
+An adjustment is made to the BGS data to try to deal with the expected underestimating of activity by BGS, but a comparison of BGS and other data for later years indicates that the BGS underestimates are not consistent and so the scale of any underestimation in 1990-1993 is difficult to predict with any confidence.